pgdr/talks/foss-faq/PITCHME.md

 +++
 #### GPL 2/3 states

-* kopiere, endre, (re)distribuere
+* copy, modify, (re)distribute
-* endringer må under GPL 2/3
+* changes must be under GPL 2/3
-* (med mulig bygging)
+* (it must be possible to actually run it)

-(GPL 3 inneholder noe ekstra snacks)
+(GPL 3 contains some extra snack)

 +++
 #### AGPL 3 (Affero GPL)

-* kopiere, endre, (re)distribuere
+* copy, modify, (re)distribute
-* endringer må under AGPL
+* changes must be under AGPL
-* hvis programvaren er delt som "web publication"
+* if the software is served as "web publication"
- * må også kildekoden distribueres
+ * the source must be distributed